deficollective/defiscan/src/content/protocols/pancakeswap-v3.md

 ### User Position Management Upgradeability

-The `NonfungiblePositionManager` contract is non-upgradeable and doesn't implement an ownership mechanism.
-This contract is immutable after deployment, with no privileged addresses that can modify its behavior.

 For staked positions, [Multisig 2](#security-council) controls the `MasterChefV3` contract which holds position NFTs.
 The `updateFarmBoostContract` function allows replacement of reward multiplier logic, affecting reward distribution fairness without compromising principal capital.

 In conclusion, PancakeSwap V3 presents a medium upgradeability risk.
 While significant modifications are possible through permissioned functions, these primarily affect rewards, yields, and protocol operations rather than users' principal funds, which remain protected by the fundamental design of V3 AMM pools.